su-sanna/IT1025Spring2022SusannaPopyk/README.md

 #### Virtualization
 The purpose of virtualization is to share the capabilities of a hard drive among servers.
 A common IT problem solved by virtualization is breaking up a server into smaller parts that control a function and better in handling tasks.
 Following this, hypervisor in virtualization is a distinguishment of resources between physical and virtual environments.
 #### Python
+-Simple but impactful.
+Manages the memory by itself.
+A high-level language.
+Portable to diverse platforms.
+-Interpreted language: instructions are outputted directly.
+-Compiled language: instruction is taken into machine code, then the processor executes.

 #### Graphic Modeling and Rendering
 #### File Compression
 #### Artificial Intelligence